 Aloka: You are not ruined.
 People hurt you because you were poor and they were cruel and greedy.
 Nothing that has happened to you is your fault.
 We can return you to Dhaka to be with your mother and sister if that is what you want.

 At the mention of returning to Bangladesh, Anika looks panic stricken.
 She then confesses that she is 5 months pregnant.
-By the time she understood her condition, it was too late to do anything about it.
 Since she arrived at the shelter, she has received medical care for herself and the baby.
-But she cannot go back to Bangladesh pregnant as she would be ostracized and never accepted back into her community.
+But she cannot go back to Bangladesh pregnant as she would be ostracized.
 Anika says that she prefers to stay here and have the baby, give it up for adoption, and get an education.